samullen/presentations/the_problem_with_legacy_code/presentation.md

 ---

+[.build-lists: false]

 # Legacy Code Costs

 * Maintenance Costs

 > In 2002, the National Institute of Standards and Technology (NIST) estimated that software bugs cost the U.S. economy nearly $60 billion dollars

+^
+- in 2016, 0.6% of the GDP would have been $109 billion

+---

+[.build-lists: false]

+# Legacy Code Costs

+* Maintenance Costs

 > [s]oftware developers ... spend approximately 80% of development costs on identifying and correcting defects..."

-^ 0.6% of the GDP
-^ The GDP for 2016 was $109 billion

 ---

+[.build-lists: false]

 # Legacy Code Costs